PerMedCoE/permedcoe_doc/src/index.rst

     - PyCOMPSs
     - Croupier

-  - A step-by-step guide from creating a building block to execute a workflow.
+  - A step-by-step guide from creating a building block to execute a workflow
+  - A step-by-step tutorial for deploying and executing the existing Building Blocks and Workflows
   - A sample application

 The current status of the project is **WORK IN PROGRESS**.